Emiliano Zapata: 1909–1910: First political forays

 In 1909, an important meeting was called by the elders of Anenecuilco, whose chief elder was José Merino.
 He announced "my intention to resign from my position due to my old age and limited abilities to continue the fight for the land rights of the village."
 The meeting was used as a time for discussion and nomination of individuals as a replacement for Merino as the president of the village council.
 The elders on the council were so well respected by the village men that no one would dare to override their nominations or vote for an individual against the advice of the current council at that time.
 The nominations made were Modesto González, Bartolo Parral, and Emiliano Zapata.
 After the nominations were closed, a vote was taken and Zapata became the new council president without contest.

 Although Zapata had turned 30 only a month before, voters knew that it was necessary to elect someone respected by the community who would be responsible for the village.
 Even though he was relatively young, Anenecuilco was ready to hand over the leadership to him without any worry of failure.
 Before he was elected he had shown the village his nature by helping to lead a campaign in opposition to the candidate Díaz had chosen governor.
 Even though Zapata's efforts failed, he was able to create and cultivate relationships with political authority figures that would prove useful for him.

 Zapata became a leading figure in the village of Anenecuilco, where his family had lived for many generations, though he did not take the title of Don, as was custom for someone of his status.
-Instead, the Anenecuilcans referred to Zapata affectionately as "Miliano" and later as pobrecito (poor little thing) after his death.
+Instead, the Anenecuilcans referred to Zapata affectionately as "Miliano" and later as pobrecito (poor little-one) after his death.